-In 2016, the Equal Opportunity Commission released a report titled Sex Discrimination, Sexual Harassment and Predatory Behaviour in the South Australian Police Force.
-The EOC found there was a toxic “boys’ club” culture within the force.
+The 2016 EOC report, Sex Discrimination, Sexual Harassment and Predatory Behaviour in the South Australian Police Force, found a toxic “boys’ club” culture within the force.
 When compiling its report, the commission heard from around 2,000 respondents – around 30 per cent of SAPOL.
 Of those respondents, 36 per cent had personally experienced sexual harassment and 45 per cent of respondents had personally experienced sex discrimination.

 Almost two-thirds – 61 per cent – perceived sexual harassment and predatory behaviour occurred in the organisation.